Notes on some of lesser known Norwegian marques

 Their 1964 Corvette de Luxe 240, for instance, is identical to the Tempo of 1961, other than the badge.

-The sophisticated machine with its aluminium sidecar made many long trips in Norway carrying Larsen, his wife, their three children and two dogs.
+The sophisticated machine with its aluminium sidecar was in use until 1934 and made many long trips in Norway carrying Larsen, his wife, their three children and two dogs.

 Sigurd Tjøsvoll, from Åkerhavn on Karmøy, made several versions of a monowheel where the driver sat inside the wheel.
 The first of these appeared in 1928 and was followed by others powered by single- and twin-cylinder (Douglas 350) petrol engines and an electric motor.